 The G1 Driving Provisions

 It is the start of the learning process for obtaining a driver’s license in Ontario.
 The goal is to be able to take the G1 road test.
-To get there, it requires a specific amount of time for practicing.
+Getting there requires a specific amount of time for practicing.
 It is eight months for those who take driver’s training.
 These drivers can take their road test eight months following their written test.
 Drivers who do not take driver’s training must wait for 12 months following the written test.

 The G2 Driving Provisions